Jungle King Tar-chan: Video games

-Jungle King Tar-chan for Game Boy, developed by Bandai, was released on July 29, 1994.
-Jungle no Ōja Tar-chan: Sekai Manyū Dai Kakutō no Maki for Super Famicom, developed by Bandai, was released on September 17, 1994.
+Jungle King Tar-chan for Game Boy, published by Bandai, was released on July 29, 1994.
+Jungle no Ōja Tar-chan: Sekai Manyū Dai Kakutō no Maki for Super Famicom, published by Bandai, was released on September 17, 1994.

 In addition, the series has been featured in two separate Weekly Shōnen Jump crossover video games; the RPG Famicom game Famicom Jump II: The Strongest Seven, and the Nintendo DS fighting game Jump Ultimate Stars.